 Improvement planning is the essential next step, once the AAR has been completed.
 The identification of strengths, areas for improvement, and corrective actions that result from incidents help Tribal organizations build capabilities as part of a larger continuous improvement process.
 An effective corrective action program develops improvement plans that are dynamic documents, which are continually monitored and implemented as part of the larger system of improving Tribal response to incidents.
-Improvement Planning is a process by which the areas for improvement for an incidents.
+Improvement Planning is a process by which the areas for improvement for a space of the larger system of improving Tribal response to incidents.